dpocknee/historical-permutations/README.md

 </code>
 </pre>

-In my implementation, an extra parameter can be used to define whether the rotation command rotates parts of the array forwards or backwards, resulting in different outputs - this is done by specifying either `1` or `-1` as the second parameter.
+In my implementation, an extra parameter can be used to define whether the rotation command rotates parts of the array left or right, resulting in different outputs - this is done by specifying either `1` or `-1` as the second parameter.
 Other numbers can be used, but results will vary in success depending on the length of the array.

 ### Usage